arrow-kt/arrow/kategory-docs/docs/docs/optics/fold/README.md

 ## Composition

-Composing `Fold` can be used for accessing nested structures to be able to see foci.
+Composing `Fold` can be used for accessing foci in nested structures.

 ```kotlin:ank
 val nestedNelFold: Fold<NonEmptyListKind<NonEmptyListKind<Int>>, NonEmptyListKind<Int>> = Fold.fromFoldable()